dineshsikarwar59/Spring-boot-learnings/microservice-interview-questions.md

 ## 5. How do Microservices communicate?

 **Answer:**
-Microservices communicate with each other using APIs and messaging systems.
-Since each service is independent, communication mechanisms allow them to exchange data and perform operations.
-**In short:**  Microservices communicate through lightweight protocols to enable independent, scalable, and loosely coupled services.

-**1. Synchronous Communication**
-In **synchronous communication**, one service sends a request to another service and waits until it receives a response before continuing its operation.

- **Common Methods**
-- **REST APIs (HTTP/HTTPS)** – Services communicate using HTTP requests and responses.
-It is one of the most commonly used methods for service-to-service communication.
-- **gRPC** – A high-performance communication framework that uses Protocol Buffers for faster and efficient communication between services.

-**2. Asynchronous Communication:**
+Microservices communicate using different communication patterns based on the application's requirements.
+The three main communication patterns are:

+### 1. Synchronous Communication
+- Uses RESTful APIs or web services for request-response communication.
+- The client waits for the service to respond before continuing.
+- Simple to implement but can create tighter coupling between services.
+- Best suited for real-time requests and workflow-specific operations.

+### 2. Asynchronous Communication
+- Uses message queues or message brokers (such as RabbitMQ or Amazon SQS).
-In asynchronous communication, a service sends a message without waiting for an immediate response.
+- Services send messages without waiting for an immediate response.

-**Common methods:**
-- Message queues
-- Event brokers

-**Examples include:**
-- RabbitMQ
+- Improves reliability, as messages are delivered even if a service is temporarily unavailable or under heavy load.
+- Ideal for long-running, high-load, or unpredictable processes.

+### 3. Data Streaming
+- Used for continuous, real-time data exchange between services.
+- Suitable for applications that process high-frequency data, such as stock market updates, IoT systems, or real-time analytics.
-- Apache Kafka
+- Common technologies include Apache Kafka and AWS Kinesis.

-- Amazon SQS
+**Conclusion:**

+Microservices communicate through:
+- **Synchronous communication** (REST APIs)
+- **Asynchronous communication** (Message Queues)
+- **Data Streaming** (Apache Kafka, AWS Kinesis)

+The choice depends on factors such as response time, scalability, reliability, and business requirements.

 ## 6. What is API Gateway?